-The tax will be assessable by the possession of equity as of January 1, 2019 for an amount equal to or in excess of Col\$5,000,000,000 (approximately US\$1.66 million) and will have a rate of 1%.
-The taxable base for years 2020 and 20121 will be limited to that determined in year 2019 in eh terms indicated by the law.
+The tax will be assessable by the possession of equity as of January 1, 2020 for an amount equal to or more than Col\$5,000,000,000 (approximately US\$1.361.359) and will have a rate of 1%.
+The taxable base for year 2021 will be limited to that determined in year 2020 in eh terms indicated by the law.

-7.4 Normalization tax
+7.4.
+Normalization tax

-Effective only for year 2019.
-It will be assessed at a rate of 13% on the value of the assets omitted or non-existing liabilities and will be declared and paid in an independent tax return, that does not permit correction or late presentation.
+Effective only for year 2020.
+The normalization tax will be settle at a rate of 15% on the value of the assets omitted or non-existing liabilities and this return will be submit and paid in an independent tax return, that does not permit its amendment or belated submission.

-This tax will be payable by the taxpayers of the income tax who have omitted assets or non-existent liabilities, and by those who own assets different inventories, declared for a value of less than that of the market.
+The tax will be in charge the taxpayers of the income tax who have omitted assets or non-existent liabilities, and by those who own assets different inventories, declared for a value of less than that of the market.

-7.5 Value Added Tax (VAT)
+7.5.
+Value Added Tax (VAT)